 The next important element to consider is fees.
 To generate these returns, the family will pay either in-house or third party investment professionals some fees to invest the funds on their behalf.
 It is reasonable to assume all-in investment fees of around 0.5% for a sizable portfolio.

-So mathematically, let’s look at all the factors that affect how the family must think about its target rate of return:
+So mathematically, let’s look at all the factors that affect the target rate of return and its impact on family office growth:

 - Family Growth – 3.4% per year